Hemraj97/TCP-UDP/README.md

 ## UDPServer

-The TCPServer program represents the server-side of the UDP communication.
+The UDPServer program represents the server-side of the UDP communication.
 It creates a datagram socket and listens for incoming client connections on a specified port.
 Once a client connects, the server can send and receive messages from the client.

 ### Usage